HCUC - a merger between Uxbridge College and Harrow College

 On 1 August 2017 Uxbridge and Harrow Colleges merged to become HCUC.
-The Colleges are now officially part of the same organisation and work together to provide the best opportunities to students, but will keep their individual names and campuses.
+The Colleges are officially part of the same organisation and work together to provide the best opportunities to students, but keep their individual names and campuses.
 As well as keeping their current identities each college continues to run the majority of their current courses for the foreseeable future.

-To view the most recent performance tables, which relate to students who completed their 16 to 18 studies in the summer of 2017, please click here:
+To view the most recent performance tables, which relate to students who completed their 16 to 18 studies in the summer of 2019, please click here: